core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

    b.
 The client delivers the individual HTTP response to the application.

-   Similarly to Step 3 in {{ssec-resp-proc-client-steps}}, the client identifies the origin server that originated the CoAP response corresponding to the HTTP response RESP, by means of the addressing information specified as value of the HTTP Reply-From header field.
+   Similarly to Step 3 in {{ssec-resp-proc-client-steps}}, the client identifies the origin server that originated the CoAP response corresponding to the HTTP response RESP, by means of the addressing information specified as the value of the HTTP Reply-From header field.
 This allows the client to distinguish different individual HTTP responses as corresponding to different CoAP responses from the servers in the CoAP group.

 ## Example ## {#sec-cross-proxies-example}